nateinmarkdown/commander-shell/README.md

 ## Commands

-- `help`: Shows a list of all available commands
+- 'help': -- Shows this menu,
-- `message`: Prints a message to the console
+- 'message': -- Prints a messsage to console,
-- `exit`: Exits the application
-- `touch`: Creates a file in a specific directory
+- 'touch': Creates a file in a specific directory
-- `rm`: Deletes a file in a specific directory
+- 'rm': Deletes a file in a specific directory
-- `mkdir`: Creates a new directory
+- 'mkdir': Creates a new directory
-- `rmdir`: Deletes a directory
+- 'rmdir>': Deletes a directory
+- 'mv': Renames or moves a file or directory
+- 'play': Play a fun game in the terminal
+- 'exit': -- Exits the application

 ## Usage

 To start the application, run the following command:

 ```phyton
   phyton app.py